codeimpossible/codeimpossible.github.com/_posts/2012-03-20-No-actually-that-s-pretty-accurate.md

 ---
 layout: post
 status: publish
-title: 'No, actually that's pretty accurate'
+title: "No, actually that's pretty accurate"
 slug: "No-actually-that-s-pretty-accurate"
 ---

 ## Was talking about Rails with some friends.

     Me: it is fast enough when it's loaded up